hylcore-V/solana-wallet-watcher/README.md

 # solana-wallet-watcher

-Multithreaded Solana program that watches multiple Solana wallets for balance changes and prints to console.
+Multithreaded Solana program that watches multiple Solana wallets for balance changes and prints to console every 5 seconds.

 ## Todo